HTTPArchive/almanac.httparchive.org/src/content/en/2020/performance.md

   )
 }}

 The highest percentage of good LCP readings is mostly distributed amongst European and Asian countries with the Republic of Korea (South Korea) leading at 76% of good metric readings.
 South Korea is a consistent leader in mobile speeds, with an impressive 145 Mbps download [reported by Speedtest Global Index](https://www.speedtest.net/global-index) for October.
 Japan, Czechia, Taiwan, Germany and Belgium are also a handful of countries with reliably high mobile speeds.
-Australia, while leading in mobile network speeds, is let down by slow desktop connections and latency which places it at the bottom section of the ranking above. {# TODO should we split this by desktop and mobile to prove this?
-Or at least state that we did look at this to confirm this? #}
+Australia, while leading in mobile network speeds, is let down by slow desktop connections and latency which places it at the bottom section of the ranking above.

 India remains the last one in our set of data, with only 16% of good experiences.
 While the population of people connecting to the internet for the first time is continually growing, the mobile and desktop network speeds are [still an issue](https://www.opensignal.com/reports/2020/04/india/mobile-network-experience), with average downloads of 10Mbps for 4G, 3Mbps for 3G and below 50Mbps for desktop.